 Linting and Static Code Analysis

-Configure TFLint and Checkov to enforce code quality and security standards across your Terraform infrastructure.
+Configure TFLint and Checkov to enforce code quality and security standards in your Terraform infrastructure.

 Overview

-The starter kit includes pre-configured linting and security scanning tools that run both locally and in CI/CD pipelines.
+The starter kit includes pre-configured linting and security scanning that runs both locally and in CI/CD.
 These tools catch errors early, enforce best practices, and ensure security compliance before infrastructure reaches production.

 Both tools run automatically via make validate-full and in GitHub Actions workflows.